redfox58/tonyxu.io/content/posts/2018/Be-prepared-for-your-next-job.md

 ## Part 1: My experience changing job

-I joined a start-up, Moxtra, as a solution engineer after graduation from Mizzou.
+I joined a start-up, Moxtra, as a software engineer after graduation from University of Missouri.
 Some of you might know I joined LinkedIn last month.
 When I look back and think about how I managed to do that, I summarize those into two key concepts that I had in mind:

 1. Always have a goal in mind
 2. Keep moving

 ## Part 2: Always have a goal in mind

 It's said that when you clearly know what you want, you will be more likely to get good result.
 My goal is really simple, I want to build great product and work in great company.
 It's deep in my mind ever since my childhood.
-This goal drives me all the way to the United States, to the silicon valley, and most recently LinkedIn.
-It's really magical.
+This goal drives me all the way to the United States, to the silicon valley.

 To be honest, working in companies like Facebook/Google/LinkedIn has always been my goal.
 With that in mind, I become more proactive toward work subjects and gradually acquired skills that later proves to be critical in helping me get a job from those companies.